-Metric Definition Calculation methodology Total carbon emissions The absolute greenhouse gas (GHG) emissions associated with the portfolio.
+Metric Definition Total carbon emissions The absolute greenhouse gas (GHG) emission associated with the portfolio.
 Scope 1 and Scope 2, and Scope 3 if specified, GHG emissions are allocated to investors based on an enterprise value approach.
 This is the total emissions associated with the fund.
-Current value of investment investee company's emissions The enterprise value calculation values a company based on both the equity and debt value of a company including any cash.
 Carbon footprint The total carbon emissions for the portfolio normalised by the market value of the portfolio.
-This is the emissions associated with \$1 million of investment. current value of investment investee company's emissions current portfolio value (\$M) Weighted average carbon intensity The portfolio's exposure to carbon-intensive companies, relative to revenue.
+This is the emissions associated with \$1 million of investment.
+Weighted average carbon intensity The portfolio's exposure to carbon-intensive companies, relative to revenue.
 Scope 1 and Scope 2, and Scope 3 if specified, GHG emissions are allocated based on portfolio weights (the current value of the investment relative to the current portfolio value).
-This is the economic carbon efficiency of the fund. current value of investment minus investee company's emissions current portfolio value revenue
+This is the economic carbon efficiency of the fund.

-\Emissions reported are based on Scope 1 and 2 GHG emissions unless specified to include Scope 3.
+Emissions reported are based on Scope 1 and 2 GHG emissions unless specified to include Scope 3.
 Scope 3 data quality may be less reliable, as it includes 15 indirect emissions categories.
 If a company does not disclose any Scope 3 data, our data provider will estimate the emissions.
 However, if a company only partially discloses its material Scope 3 emissions, the data provider may not supplement this disclosure, potentially leading to an incomplete view of the company's absolute emissions.